AI-Application-and-Integration-Lab/PDSeg/README.md

 ```

 ## 📁 Datasets and Our checkpoints
-You can get the LUAD-HistoSeg and BCSS-WSSS dataset from [here](https://github.com/ChuHan89/WSSS-Tissue).
+You can get the LUAD-HistoSeg and BCSS-WSSS dataset from [here](https://github.com/ChuHan89/WSSS-Tissue) and our checkpoints for BCSS-WSSS: [link](https://gofile.me/5R0b8/pIWdfNZ8p)

 If your dataset is in a different folder, make a soft-link from the target dataset to the `data` folder.
 We expect the following tree:
 ```